fdioDocs/vpp-docs/docs/reference/vppcontainers/twocontainers.rst

     33: vethQL7KOC@if32: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DEFAULT group default qlen 1000
         link/ether fe:ed:89:54:47:a2 brd ff:ff:ff:ff:ff:ff link-netnsid 0

-Remember our network interface index 32 in cone?
+Remember our network interface index 32 in *cone*?
 We can see at the bottom the name of the 33rd index **vethQL7KOC@if32**.
-Take note of this name for the veth connected to cone and ctwo.
+Take note of this network interface name for the veth connected to cone, and the other network interface name for ctwo.

 With VPP in our VM, we can show our current VPP interfaces: